-When you refinance your student loans, you take out a brand new loan with a new interest rate, monthly payment, and term.
-Depending on your credit history and earning potential, among other factors, you could qualify to substantially lower your interest rate.
+After graduation, some may consider refinancing their student loans.
+Refinancing involves taking out a new loan, which has a new interest rate and terms.
+Depending on a borrower’s credit history and earning potential, among other factors, they could potentially qualify for a lower interest rate.

 Whether you need help paying for school or help paying off the loans you already have, SoFi offers competitive interest rates and great member benefits as well.